Understanding Equine Mortality Insurance

 What are the Premiums?

 The rate is generally computed by multiplying a percentage rate against the value of the policy.
 The premium amount can also be influenced by breed, sex, age, and intended use of the horse.
 For instance, after a horse hits 15 years old, owners can expect to pay a higher premium.
-Volume of horses can also play a factor in premiums as well.
+The volume of horses can also play a factor in premiums as well.
 The higher the volume, the more likely the premium will be discounted.
 How much to insure for and what bells and whistles you add to the policy will also impact the premium.
 At James Allen Insurance, we’ve created a rate calculator that will give you an estimate on what your premiums are.

 Every equine mortality policy is not created equal, so be sure to work with a trusted and experienced insurance agent when finding the best insurance for your situation.
 They can help you figure out what to insure, how much to insure for, and can help you identify the best cost-benefit policy for your personal situation.
 To speak to a knowledgeable equine insurance agent, please contact us at James Allen Insurance.